 Your skin naturally excretes oil every day.
 This helps keep your face hydrated, but it can also clog pores and make your face look dirty.
 While it seems like these pores are just random holes on your face, they're actually the openings of hair follicles, and they're more noticeable on your face because the sebaceous glands that produce the oil are bigger.

 Genetics are the main influencer of pore size, but those who have darker or oil skin will find that their pores are more noticeable.
 Environmental factors also play a role in pore size, so you can take measures to reduce the size of your pores through healthy habits.

-Wash your face with a gentle cleanser and warm water daily.
-Ideally, clean your face before you go to bed and when you wake up in the morning.
-Also wash after exercising or performing any other activity that makes you sweat.
+Pores that are clogged will look bigger than those that are clean, so wash your face with a gentle cleanser and warm water daily.
+Ideally, you should clean your face before you go to bed, when you wake up in the morning and after exercising or performing any other activity that makes you sweat.

+Sometimes, the pores need professional help.
 Get a salicylic or glycolic acid peel from your dermatologist if your pores don't respond to self-treatment.
-It usually takes about three treatments, at $100 each, to tighten pores and see results.
+It usually takes about three treatments to tighten pores and see results.
 Dermatologists may also prescribe you a stronger exfoliant you can purchase from a pharmacy.